Molly McGrath: Personal life

-McGrath was born in San Francisco, California to Deborah and Michael McGrath.
+McGrath was born in San Francisco, California, to Deborah and Michael McGrath.
 Her father is of Irish ancestry and her mother is of Mexican-Spanish descent.
 She has an older brother, Patrick, who played football at Princeton University.
 Growing up in Burlingame, California, McGrath attended St. Ignatius College Preparatory and graduated in 2007.
 She then attended Boston College and graduated in 2011 with a Bachelor of Arts degree in Communication and Broadcast Journalism.
 While at BC, McGrath was captain of the cheerleading team and earned the athletic director’s award for academic excellence all four years.
-As of 2025 she lives in the Seattle area with her husband, Max Dorsch, a commercial real estate investments professional, and her son, Ray.
+As of 2025 she lives in the Greater Boston area with her husband, Max Dorsch, a commercial real estate investments professional, and their two sons.